CreatorMelec/rodriguez_121351_perez_118130_FinalProject/README.md

 # rodriguez_121351_perez_118130_FinalProject
 This code was created by Elimelec Rodriguez and Cedric Perez as a final project for our course CECS 3210 Advanced Programming.
-All the work presented was done by both of the integrants of the group and was pushed onto this specific github repository: CreatorMelec.
+All the work presented was done by both of the integrants of the group and was pushed onto this specific github repository: CreatorMelec by me, Elimelec.
+We had no previous knowledge of how to add a contributor, therefore, the only one present was CreatorMelec, but CedricRenier was also a contributor to this project.
+His github username is CedricRenierPerez.
 The following is based on a game similar to Parcheesi or Trouble, that involves four players with their own specific colors, moving around a designated board until they reach their home base.
 Each player has one chip at their disposal, that can only leave their base when they roll a 5 on a die.
 All players are given two dies.
 If either one is a 5, they begin to move on the board.